 - b.
 When Staff makes a determination that an application for Minor Development Review is complete, in accordance with Subsection 5.1.4, the Director shall so notify the applicant.
 The Director shall also request the applicant to submit ten (10) additional copies of the complete application materials to the Department of Planning and Development for distribution to Staff Review Committee members.
 Such materials shall be received at least 14 days prior to the Staff Review Committee meeting. - c.
-In issuing its decision to deny or approve the application, the Staff Review Committee shall make written findings of fact in accordance with the criteria in Subsection 5.2.9.O (Review Criteria).
-The date of plan approval, denial or conditional approval shall be the date of Staff Review Committee action. - d.
-The Staff Review Committee shall take public comment at its meeting for all applications under its consideration in accordance with Subsection 5.1.3.C. - e.
+In reviewing the application, the Staff Review Committee shall first determine whether or not to grant any requested submission waivers, based upon criteria set forth in Subsection 5.2.9.M.
+The Director shall make recommendations concerning any requested waiver.
+If a waiver request is denied, the application shall be deemed incomplete at which time the applicant may either revise or withdraw the pending application. - d.
+In issuing its decision to deny or approve the application, the Staff Review Committee shall determine the application complete and make written findings of fact in accordance with the criteria in Subsection 5.2.9.O.
+The date of plan approval, denial or conditional approval shall be the date of Staff Review Committee action.

+- e.
+The Staff Review Committee shall take public comment at its meeting for all applications under its consideration in accordance with Subsection 5.1.3.C. - f.
 The applicant or an abutter may appeal the decision of the Staff Review Committee to the Planning Board by submitting an appeal application to the Director within 30 days of the date of the action.
-The Planning Board shall render its decision following the procedures in Subsection 5.2.9.N (Findings of Fact and Approved Motions by Review Authority).
+The Planning Board shall render its decision following the procedures in Subsection 5.2.9.N. - g.

-- f.
 All references to the Staff Review Committee shall be construed to be the same as references to the Planning Board if the Planning Board conducts the Minor Development Review.